-The Company does not expect to regain compliance with Nasdaq listing rules by November 11, 2019, but the Company may be eligible for an additional 180 calendar day compliance period.
-To qualify, the Company will be required to meet the continued listing requirement for market value of publicly held shares and all other initial listing standards for The Nasdaq Capital Market, with the exception of the bid price requirement, and would need to provide written notice of its intention to cure the deficiency during the second compliance period, by effecting a reverse stock split, if necessary.
-The Company intends to provide such notice prior to the expiration of the initial compliance period and as of the date of this report the Company meets the continued listing requirements, other than the bid price requirement.
+If the Company does not regain compliance with Nasdaq listing rules by November 11, 2019, the Company may be eligible for an additional 180 calendar day compliance period.
+To qualify, the Company would be required to meet the continued listing requirement for market value of publicly held shares and all other initial listing standards for The Nasdaq Capital Market, with the exception of the bid price requirement, and would need to provide written notice of its intention to cure the deficiency during the second compliance period, by effecting a reverse stock split, if necessary.
 However, if it appears to Nasdaq that the Company will not be able to cure the deficiency, or if the Company is otherwise not eligible, Nasdaq would notify the Company that its securities would be subject to delisting.
 In the event of such a notification, the Company may appeal Nasdaq's determination to delist its securities, but there can be no assurance Nasdaq would grant the Company's request for continued listing.